 Seven picked up her bag and

-This hurts now, but when I think about us, how we were, it won't be this
+cherished.
+This hurts now, but when I think about us, how we were, it will not

 He felt his throat swell,